acc4github/kdenlive-omniswipe/README.md

   - Use at your own risk.

 ### Disclaimers
 - It doesn't support keyframe creation, but I couldn't figure out how to fix it.
-Since a lot of official Kdenlive plugins are broken in keyframe support, I suppose it's a bug on Kdenlive's side.
+Since a lot of official Kdenlive plugins are broken in this regard at the moment, I suppose it's a bug on Kdenlive's side.
 - It's just a tiny cosmetic issue, but the thumbnail preview is not generated in Kdenlive's Docker.

 ## License